FirmwGuy/CEP/docs/CEP-TAG-LEXICON.md

 ## Introduction
-The CEP runtime speaks with a single voice: every domain/tag pair exposed by Layer 0 uses the `CEP` domain and a shared vocabulary of short tags.
+The CEP runtime speaks with a single voice: every domain/tag pair exposed by different layers uses the `CEP` domain and a shared vocabulary of short tags.
 This lexicon is the pocket dictionary for that vocabulary.
-It keeps engineers and tools aligned, avoids improvised sigils or ad-hoc prefixes, and makes it obvious when a new behaviour needs a fresh word before it lands in code.
+It keeps engineers and tools aligned, avoids improvised sigils or ad-hoc prefixes, and makes it obvious when a new behavior needs a fresh word before it lands in code.

 ## Technical Details
 - **Domain:** fixed to the uppercase acronym `CEP` for all kernel-provided data.